 Kristie A. Blum, MD

-Professor in Division of Hematology, Department of Internal Medicine, The Arthur G James Comprehensive Cancer Center and The Ohio State University, Columbus, Ohio, USA
+Professor in Division of Hematology, Department of Internal Medicine, The Arthur G James Comprehensive Cancer Center and The Ohio State University, Columbus, OH, USA

 Dr. Blum is Professor in the Division of Hematology.
 She is board certified in Hematology and Oncology with expertise and extensive experience in the clinical development of novel therapeutics for patients with aggressive B-cell non-Hodgkin (NHL) and Hodgkin lymphoma (HL).